-The sixties was a magical time when it comes to style.
+The '60s were a magical time when it comes to style.
 Just picture it: Jackie Kennedy, Brigitte Bardot, and Sharon Tate were in their prime, discovering and setting beauty milestones we still live by today.
 While their makeup choices were certainly notable, it's their hair that has our attention this year.
-To make our case, we've rounded up 25 '60s-inspired hairstyles worth weaving into your routine in 2021.
+To make our case, we've rounded up '60s-inspired hairstyles worth weaving into your routine in 2021.
 Keep scrolling for all the retro inspiration you need.

 Smooth and Voluminous